triciaward/fast-api-template/docs/tutorials/getting-started.md

 2. Click the green "Code" button
 3. Select "Download ZIP"
 4. Extract the ZIP file to your desired location
-5. Rename the folder to your project name
+5. The customization script will automatically rename the folder to your project name

 > **💡 Note**: The template includes a user-friendly README.md that you can customize for your project.
 The comprehensive template documentation is available in [docs/TEMPLATE_README.md](TEMPLATE_README.md).